GEANT-DataPlaneProgramming/int-platforms/README.md

 P4 INT implementation for bmv2 switches running within mininet environment.
 ===========================================================================

-This is P4 implementation of the In-band Network Telemetry (https://p4.org/specs/).
+This is P4 implementation of the In-Band Network Telemetry (https://p4.org/specs/).
 The P4 INT is deployed using testbed composed of three bmv2 switches running within Mininet virtual enviroment.
 The whole environment is provided basing on p4app solution (https://github.com/p4lang/p4app).

 The INT implementation and testing was done within the GEANT Data Plane Programmibilty activity: